the 6 ways horses learn

 Mastering body language allows trainers to communicate with subtlety and precision.

-Horses are incredibly perceptive creatures, capable of picking up on even the slightest shifts in a trainer’s posture or movement.
+Horses are perceptive and can detect the slightest shifts in a trainer’s posture or movement.

-Through subtle cues such as weight distribution, hand gestures, or changes in body position, trainers can convey nuanced messages to their equine partners.
+Trainers can convey nuanced messages to their equine partners through subtle cues such as weight distribution, hand gestures, or changes in body position.

 Consistency is key.
-Trainers can help horses associate specific movements or postures with desired actions or responses by maintaining consistency in their cues and signals.
+By maintaining consistency in their cues and signals, trainers can help horses associate specific movements or postures with desired actions or responses.

 This consistency helps eliminate confusion and reinforces the horse’s understanding of commands over time.